Ab initio predictions link the neutron skin of ${}^{208}$Pb to nuclear forces: METHODS

-The IMSRG calculations~\cite{hergert2016}$^,$\citemeth{tsukiyama2011} were performed at the IMSRG(2) level, using the Magnus formulation~\citemeth{Morris2015}.
+\textbf{In-medium similarity renormalization group calculations.} The IMSRG calculations~\cite{hergert2016}$^,$\citemeth{tsukiyama2011} were performed at the IMSRG(2) level, using the Magnus formulation~\citemeth{Morris2015}.
 Operators for the point-proton and point-neutron radii, form factors, and the electric dipole operator were consistently transformed.
 The dipole polarizablility $\alpha_D$ was computed using the equations-of-motion method truncated at the 2-particle-2-hole level (the EOM-IMSRG(2,2) approximation~\citemeth{parzuchowski2017}) and the Lanczos continued fraction method~\citemeth{miorelli2016}.
 We compute the weak and charge form factors using the parameterization presented in Ref.~\citemeth{reinhard2013}, though the form given in Ref.~\citemeth{hoferichter2020} yields nearly identical results.